MrGoldenpioche/Alephium-GoogleAppScripts/README.md

 <center><img src="./ressources/totalAlph.png" ></center>

+### ALPH_getTotalAlph2(wallet array)
+Not available for the moment.
+Must be implemented.

 ### ALPH_getTotalTransaction()
 This function first call **ALPH_makeHttpRequest()** and return the total number of transaction for the specified wallet.

 <center><img src="./ressources/totalTX.png" ></center>

 ### ALPH_getCurrentTokenPrice()
 Not available for the moment.
-Waiting on listing on Exchange
+Waiting on listing on Exchange.

 ### ALPH_getTotalCirculatingSupply()
 Not available for the moment.
-Must be implemented
+Must be implemented.

 ## How to use ?
 Go to https://script.google.com/ and create a new project named **Alephium**.